azuredevops619/MCW-Intelligent-analytics/Hands-on lab/Before the HOL - Intelligent analytics.md

 - Microsoft Azure subscription must be pay-as-you-go or MSDN.
   - Trial subscriptions will not work.
 - A virtual machine configured with:
   - Visual Studio Community 2017 or greater, version 15.7 or later (<https://www.visualstudio.com/vs/>).
+Use latest release.
   - Azure SDK 2.9 or later (Included with Visual Studio 2017).

 ## Before the hands-on lab